Thomas Circle

-Thomas Circle is a traffic circle in Northwest Washington, D.C., in the United States.
-It is located at the intersection of Massachusetts Avenue NW, Vermont Avenue NW, 14th Street NW, and M Street NW.
-It is named for George Henry Thomas, a Union Army general in the American Civil War.
+Thomas Circle is a traffic circle in Northwest Washington, D.C., United States.
+It is located at the intersection of 14th Street, M Street, Massachusetts Avenue, and Vermont Avenue NW.
+A portion of Massachusetts Avenue travels through a tunnel underneath the circle.
+The interior of the circle includes the equestrian statue of George Henry Thomas, a Union army general in the American Civil War.